 Graduate programs are to:

-Important note: The Aboriginal Graduate Fellowship (AGF) program is intended to complement, rather than provide a substitute for, graduate funding programs such as the Four Year Fellowship (4YF) and Graduate Support Initiative (GSI) programs.
-It is expected that graduate programs will consider recommending their aboriginal students for funding from the AGF competition in addition to, rather than in place of, considering them for funding from the 4YF, GSI and other graduate funding programs.
+Important note: The Aboriginal Graduate Fellowship (AGF) program is competitive; not all applicants will win AGF funding.
+The program is intended to complement, rather than provide a substitute for, graduate funding programs such as the Four Year Fellowship (4YF) and Graduate Support Initiative (GSI) programs.
+It is expected that graduate programs will consider recommending their Indigenous students for funding from the AGF competition in addition to, rather than in place of, considering them for funding from the 4YF, GSI and other graduate funding programs.
 On the AGF Nomination Form, graduate program are asked if their doctoral nominees are also being recommended for funding from the 4YF program.
 If so, and the nominee is subsequently ranked high enough to be offered AGF funding, the student will receive the 4YF and an AGF top up of $2,000 per year for the duration of their 4YF.

 Submitting nominations to G+PS:

 Graduate programs are to submit all nomination materials as electronic, rather than hard-copy, files.
 Graduate programs are to upload their files to their UBC Sharepoint folder (within the umbrella folder ‘Graduate and Postdoctoral Studies – Programs – Folder Structure”)(named “FACULTY – DEPT“; e.g., “ARTS – PSYC”).

 Each student's application should be submitted as a single PDF with materials in the following order: